 Myanmar has an incredibly impressive culture and isn’t known as the land of temples and pagodas for nothing.
 If you like visiting temples, whether new or ancient, then there’s probably no better destination in the world than Myanmar.

-The country also has a lot more to offer, including it’\s impressive landscapes.
+The country also has much more to offer, including it’\s impressive landscapes.
 Myanmar shows off its most scenic side in Shan State and around Inle Lake.
-And after all the sight-seeing and hiking, a few days of relaxing by the beach makes for a nice change of pace.
+And after all the sightseeing and hiking, a few days of relaxing by the beach makes for a nice change of pace.

 Myanmar also has a lot to offer in this respect, in the west and south of the country, there are long sandy beaches to round off a perfect trip to Myanmar.